slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Politicians don’t get educated, they get bought.
 - To reduce corruption diminish people involved on analogic processes.
 - Taxes are a membership fee that most of us are voluntarily overpaying.
 - Inequality is a problem.
 Equality is not the solution.
-That's the dilemma.
+That’s the dilemma.
 - Changes from within are more sustainable than revolutions.
-We don't need great individuals, we need institutions that work.
+We don’t need great individuals, we need institutions that work.
 - Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
 - The moment you cross a second border, you are an economic migrant, not a refugee.
 - Multicultural is by absurdum the true monocultural.